Essentials

 Practical steps to managing public access in woodland, heath and other potential tick habitat include keeping clear paths with closely mown borders.

 Alert users to the risks of tick bites.
-Public Health England have a Tick Awareness Toolkit which may help organisations develop locally applicable awareness material.
+See our posters & leaflets: we have a small 10cm x 10cm notice suitable for gateposts and also A4 posters.
+The UK Health Security Agency has a Tick Awareness Toolkit which may help organisations develop locally applicable awareness material.

 References.